Year 3

 • to improve the community I am a part of

-• it is enjoyable to be in a group with others who like the same things that I like
+• it is enjoyable to be in a group with others who like the same things that I like.

 Community projects (30 min)

-One of the community groups which every student is a part of is the school community.
-As a class, brainstorm places on the school grounds that would benefit from a garden or an artwork.
-In small groups or pairs, students can use the WS5.4 Community proposal to help them shape their ideas for a project.
-The worksheet asks students to think about various aspects of their proposal and gives them an opportunity to produce a sample drawing or garden plan.
-Students can then use this as with the WS5.5 Community proposal: writing a letter to help create a proposal to send to the principal for consideration.
+The worksheet asks students to think about various aspects of their proposal and gives an opportunity to produce a sample drawing or garden plan.
+Students can then use this with the Community proposal: writing a letter scaffold to help create a proposal to send to the principal or other relevant representative for consideration.